kayla-glick/360Snoozin/README.md

 ### About Us
 Developers:
-* Kyle Glick (B.S.
+* Kayla Glick (B.S.
 Computer Science, College of Charleston)
 * Sam Word (B.S.
 Computer Science, College of Charleston)
 * Gifford Waltz (B.A.
 Computing in the Arts, Music Focus, College of Charleston)